-Interesting facts about Antarctica
+Interesting Facts About Antarctica

-- Antarctica is, on average, the windiest place on earth.
+- Antarctica is, on average, the windiest place on Earth.
 Scientists exploring this southerly landmass have reported wind speeds that have reached up to 200 miles per hour.

 - Scientists claim that if the West Antarctic Ice Sheet were to melt, it would raise global sea levels by about 16 feet.

-- The Ross Ice Shelf – a floating tongue of ice that extends off the continent's main landmass – encompasses more than 197,000 square miles and is the largest ice shelf that has ever been discovered.
+- The Ross Ice Shelf – a floating shelf of ice that extends off the continent's main landmass – encompasses more than 197,000 square miles and is the largest ice shelf that has ever been discovered.

 - Another interesting geographic feature hidden under the ice sheet is Lake Vostok, a freshwater lake buried under 2.5 miles of frozen water.
-This lake is about the size of Lake Ontario and is one of more than 200 different bodies of water that has been discovered beneath the ice.
+This lake is about the size of Lake Ontario and is one of more than 200 different bodies of water that have been discovered beneath the ice.

-- While the Grand Canyon is largely considered to be the planets biggest natural rift, scientists discovered another trench on Antarctica that could rival one of America's mightiest natural features.
-The unnamed canyon was found during a 2010 expedition and extends 62 miles, is more than 6 miles wide and reaches depths of more than 1 mile.
+- While the Grand Canyon is largely considered to be the planet’s biggest natural rift, scientists discovered another trench on Antarctica that could rival one of America's mightiest natural features.
+The unnamed canyon was found during a 2010 expedition and extends 62 miles, is more than 6 miles wide, and reaches depths of more than 1 mile.
 Scientists speculate that it could be even larger, but further exploration is required to learn the true boundaries of this massive rift.

-- Antarctica is home to Mount Erebus – the southern-most active volcano in the world – as well as the only known "lava lakes," which have held liquid magma for eons despite the continent's frigid conditions.
+- Antarctica is home to Mount Erebus – the southernmost active volcano in the world – as well as the only known ‘lava lakes’, which have held liquid magma for eons despite the continent's frigid conditions.

 - There are 30 different countries that operate 80 research stations situated around the continent.
-The human inhabitants who occupy these facilities number around 4,000 during the summer months and only 1,000 during the long, harsh winters.
+The human inhabitants who occupy these facilities number around 4,000 during the summer months and only around 1,000 during the long, harsh winters.

-- Because of the earth's tilt, the sun does not rise in Antarctica from the vernal equinox to the autumnal equinox, which means the continent remains dark throughout the entire winter season.
+- Because of the Earth's tilt, the sun does not rise in Antarctica from the vernal equinox to the autumnal equinox, which means the continent remains dark throughout the entire winter season.

-- Conversely, during the summer months the sun does not set in Antarctica, which means it actually receives more sunlight than the equator during that time frame.
+- Conversely, during the summer months, the sun does not set in Antarctica, which means it actually receives more sunlight than the equator during that time frame.